axelforsberg/cpp-newsserver/README.md

 cpp-newsserver
 ==============

-Newsserver is a project in a C++programming course @ LTH.
+Newsserver is a project in a C++programming course @ LTH

-"make" in /src to compile.
+created by:
+Axel Forsberg
+Simon Johansson

+Quick start guide:

+1)
+$ make
+to compile two versions of server (hdd/ram) and one version of the client.
+The runnable files will be placed in the /bin folder

+2a)
+$ newsserver_hdd portnbr
+in /bin folder to run server with hddstorage option.

+2b)
+$ newsserver_ram portnbr
-"newsserver portnbr" in src to run server
+in /bin folder to run server with ramstorage option

+3)
-"newsclient ipaddress portnbr" in src to run client
+$ newsclient ipaddress portnbr in binfolder to run client